gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).

+# 9-11-20 PM - Planets and live stream tests
+Started with align & setup; streamed saturn first.
+Worked well!
+May want to do a focus on a bright star next time first.
+Iso 400 seemed to be the key.

+Jupiter next...a little bigger.
+ONLY played with ISO...longer ISO gave me moons, but washed out bands.
+Turns out you want different settings for each...see optics notes.

+Tried afocal.
+Tough to get the lens aligned in the dark, even though I'd practiced previously.
+Many tries...unable to get decent image.
+I think I need a better mount if I'm going this way.
+Issues with current mount:
+* doesn't fit well around bigger (nagler) eyepieces
+* up-down-left-right hard to do in dark...and you need to be normal to the eyepiece plane.
+* ...and the pi keeps getting in the way...

+Tried prime on some deepsky...no good results.
+I think I need to up the exposure time.
+Add that to astro_streamer.py.

+Note seeing tonight was a 2...so we had a bunch of boiling.

 # 9-11-20 AM - More moon
 Woke up early, tried prime and afocal with the moon.
 I had practiced setup the day before.
 I kept ISO at 400...seemed to do well.